georgewallace/elasticsearch/docs/reference/ingestion-tools/enrich-processor/foreach-processor.md

 }
 ```

+%  NOTCONSOLE

-For another array of objects example, refer to the [attachment processor documentation](/reference/ingestion-tools/enrich-processor/attachment.md#attachment-with-arrays).
+For another array of objects example, refer to the [attachment processor documentation](attachment.md#attachment-with-arrays).

 ### Object [foreach-object-ex]

 You can also use the `foreach` processor on object fields.
 For example, the following document contains a `products` field with object values.